 YOU’RE PREGNANT, BUT YOU FIND OUT YOUR BABY IS BREECH.
 AND THAT MEANS THE BABY’S HEAD IS FACING UP RATHER THAN DOWN.
 BUT COULD THE BABY CORRECT ITS POSITION ON ITS OWN BEFORE DELIVERY?
 11 NEWS LACEE ...

+Add Yahoo as a preferred source to see more of our stories on Google.
 Frank breech is the most common type of breech position.
 Learn what this position means for you and your baby.
-If your baby is in a frank breech position, that means that their bottom is facing down ...
+If your baby is in ...

-A breech vaginal birth is when a woman gives birth to a baby that does not emerge through the vagina head-first.
-Instead, they'll emerge either feet or buttocks-first.
-This can be dangerous because it ...
+An icon in the shape of a lightning bolt.
+Impact Link A breech vaginal birth is when a woman gives birth to a baby that does not emerge through the vagina head-first.
+Instead, they'll emerge either ...

 Pregnancy doesn’t always go exactly to plan, especially when your baby settles into a breech position late in the third trimester.
 With only 3–4 % of babies breech at term, most will turn head-down ...